RyanT5/yl-training/content/post/module-F.md

 Some additional needs can fluctuate and may be affected by a range of different factors, such as stress.
 Additional needs and disabilities should not prevent a young person from being able to participate in Scouting.
 By making reasonable adjustments (doing things differently or providing additional support), most young people can access Scouting and develop to their full potential.

 It is also important to be aware of any allergies, medical needs, faith or cultural needs a young person may have.
-For example, you may need to cater for vegetarian, Halal and Kosher diets, or a young person who is coeliac or has a nut allergy and ensure that their needs are incorporated into section meetings and camps.
+For example, you may need to cater for vegetarian, Halal and Kosher diets or a young person who is coeliac or has a nut allergy and ensure that their needs are incorporated into section meetings and camps.

-## Activity 3
+## Activity 2

 Match the celebrity with their additional need: